 Graph with Standard Deviation checkbox - Select this to see the standard deviation (available only for Observations).

-Group Series Data checkbox - Checking this box will graph your data using multiple colored lines, each representing a different subject.
+Group Series Data toggle - Toggling this on will graph your data using multiple colored lines, each representing a different subject.
 A key for the chart will be on the right of the module and includes the subject id and correlating line color.

 Series Data Grouping Resource - (such as Patients) Medications, Procedures, Observations, Conditions, or Patients

-The Style tab allows you to adjust the colors of your line chart.
+The Style tab allows you to adjust the colors of your bar chart and select the margin size of your module.
 You can also load a palette for more color options.

-- Click Preview at the top of the module settings to view it.
+- Click Preview in the module settings to view it.

 - If everything looks good, click Apply to apply the new settings.
 This will NOT save the module.
 If you click away, you will lose this module.